Amazon is having a huge sale on hair and skin care tools right now | CNN Underscored

 Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 ($73.50, originally $105; amazon.com)

-This 3-in-1 is that all-rounder hair tool you’ve been looking for.
-It comes with a couple of different attachments — for loose waves, curls, and ringlets — so you can minimize your tools and maximize your looks (and bathroom storage space).
+This three-in-one curling wand is that all-rounder hair tool you’ve been looking for.
+It comes with three different attachments — for loose waves, curls, and ringlets — so you can minimize your tools and maximize your looks (and bathroom storage space).

 Sultra The Bombshell Volumizing Blow Dryer Attachment ($8, originally $10; amazon.com)